Reversible Deep Equilibrium Models: Experiments

 The reversible fixed point solver was applied to the equilibrium function for $N$ steps.
 The number of function evaluations is $2N$ and can be seen for each model in Table \ref{tab:perplexity-wikitext} and Table \ref{tab:nfe-wikitext}.
 We choose the tolerance to be $\epsilon = 10^{-3}$.
 The relaxation parameter for all models was $\beta=0.5$.

-We use the Adam optimiser with a weight decay of $10^{-4}$ and an initial learning rate of $3\times 10^{-4}$ \cite{loshchilov2019decoupled}.
-The learning rate schedule is a decay on plateau schedule; we half the learning rate if the training loss does not increase for 10 steps (accumulated over the past 200 steps).
-Training is performed for a maximum of 10 epochs.
+We use the Adam optimiser with a weight decay of $0.1$ and a peak learning rate of $10^{-3}$ \cite{loshchilov2019decoupled}.
+A cosine learning rate decay schedule was used with linear warm-up for $4000$ steps.
+Dropout was applied to the RevDEQ block with probability $0.1$.
+Training was performed for a maximum of 40 epochs.